reyesr/dockenv/README.md

 will do the following:

 - Search for a ~/.dockenv.ini file, and load it if it exists
 - Load the ./environment-3f90ef.ini file.
-Overwrites and value defined in the in ~/.dockenv.ini.
+Overwrites any value defined in the in ~/.dockenv.ini.
-- Ensures consistency of the configuration
+- Ensure consistency of the configuration
 - Display any warning detected
 - Install this environment

 # The Ini configuration files

-The configuration file used by dockenv are standard ini file, with properties/values definitions where the global section defines the parameters that are not specific to any container.
+The configuration file used by dockenv are standard ini file, with properties definitions.
+The global section defines the parameters that are not specific to any container.
 Container definitions are expected in their own section, typically named after the container.

-Note that the keys are not case-sensitive.
-During the verification step, unknown settings raise a warning (if the -w/--warns options is set, it stops the execution).
+Note that the property keys are not case-sensitive.
+During the verification step, unknown settings raise a warning (if the -w/--warns options is set, it also stops the execution).

 ## Local configuration file

 If a ~/.dockenv.ini file exists, dockenv tries to load it.
 All the properties defined in this file are used as default values for the configuration file.
-It can contain definitions for the global settings, but also for containers, in case you need to have specific configuration (typically a mac address specific to the network environment).
+It can contain definitions for the global settings, but also for containers, in case you need to have a specific configuration for them (typically a mac address specific to the network environment).

 ## Global settings